 Ion beam directionality, in conjunction with variable incident beam angle through platen angle setting, enables profile and sidewall control and feature shaping during nanopatterning.
 In RIBE and CAIBE mode, the patterning process does not rely solely on a physical component (sputtering) but a chemical one too.
 The chemical enhancement enables, when compared to pure physical etching, a better selectivity and higher fidelity of pattern transfer thus limiting CD losses or surface roughening.
 Moreover, the sample surface temperature is a very important parameter to control, because it will determine the isotropic component of the etch process.
 Indeed, in some processes, the temperature becomes a critical parameter as it will have a significant effect on the volatility of the etch products and hence can dramatically increase the etch rate.
 The issue then becomes controlling the verticality of the etch profile.

-Article written by: Dr Sebastien Pochon
+Author: Dr Sebastien Pochon

 reference 1 Goebel, D. M. and Katz I., “Fundamentals of Electric Propulsion: Ion and Hall Thrusters,” John Wiley & Sons, Inc., Chapter 5 (2008).